Food & Drink|March 19, 2026|12 min read

 Halal wagyu beef being grilled on a tabletop yakiniku grill in Tokyo

 Ayam-Ya has built a devoted following among Muslim travelers for its clean, deeply flavored chicken ramen.
-With locations in several Tokyo neighborhoods, it is one of the most accessible halal ramen options in the city.
+The Tokyo branch is in Shin-Okachimachi (the previous Okachimachi shop relocated here in February 2020).

 What to order